stefanzweifel/changelog-updater-action/README.md

 - Initial Release
 ```

-If you want to learn more on how the Action determines the place for the release notes, read the the [notes in the README of the CLI](https://github.com/stefanzweifel/php-changelog-updater#expected-changelog-formats) that powers this Action.
+If you want to learn more on how the Action determines the place for the release notes, read the [notes in the README of the CLI](https://github.com/stefanzweifel/php-changelog-updater#expected-changelog-formats) that powers this Action.

 ## Outputs

 The Action exposes some outputs you can further use in your workflow.
 The Action currently supports the following outputs:

 ### `release_compare_url`
-The generated compare URL for the just created relase.
+The generated compare URL for the just created release.
 For example `https://github.com/org/repo/compare/v1.0.0...v1.1.0`.
 The value is only available, if the Action could generate a compare URL based on the available CHANGELOG data.

 ### `release_url_fragment`